kedr livanskiy's euphoric music is an electronic fairy tale

 What did you do in the downtime, when you weren’t creating music together?

 Briefly, I was depressed.
 I lost my connection to myself.
-I didn’t particularly like what was going on around me and I wallowed in the abyss of self-reflection and stopped letting the world in.
+I didn’t particularly like what was [going on] around me and I wallowed in the abyss of self-reflection and stopped letting the world in.
 It was a hard time, but thank god it’s behind me.
-Such states paralyse both life and work.
+Such states paralyze both life and work.

 What does your creative space look like?

-Can you describe your favourite place in Moscow?
+Can you describe your favorite place in Moscow?

 The river near my house, I constantly go there.
 It is truly a place of power.
 I’m in my element there.